 As you import journal entries into QuickBooks, you are able to excellently record information in your account.
 You can follow the simple procedures to import your journal entries or general journal entries into QuickBooks.
 We added the steps for importing both entries into QuickBooks Desktop for Windows and Mac.
-Further, we shared the steps for importing journal entries into QuickBooks Online and other versions.
+Further, we shared the steps for importing journal entries into QuickBooks Desktop or Online and other versions.

 We suggest that the readers also learn about how to delete a payment from a deposit in QuickBooks.
-Also, go through our other blog that explains how to enter credit card cash back rewards in QuickBooks.
+Also, go through our other blog that explains how to enter credit card cash-back rewards in QuickBooks.

 Yes, it is possible to import journal entries into quickbooks online.